South Australian Brewing Company: 1993 Lion acquisition

 Prior to the acquisition of the brewing assets by Lion Nathan in 1993, SA Brewing split its brewing assets into "SA Brewing Holdings", and its diversified operations were formed into a new listed company named Southcorp.
 One of Southcorp's major assets was "Southcorp Wines", (acquired from the Adelaide Steamship Company in 1990), and subsequently acquired by Lion Nathan's main Australian rival, the Foster's Group.

 21st century

 West End Draught was the largest selling beer in South Australia in 2007.
 West End Draught is a 4.5% abv pale lager, first brewed in 1859.

 In October 2020 it was announced that the Thebarton brewery would be closing in June 2021, with the loss of over 90 jobs.
 It finally closed at close of business on 17 June 2021, with about a third of the workforce, mainly those in sales and sponsorship roles, staying on with the company in South Australia.
-The on-site museum of artefacts were catalogued and were donated to the State Library of South Australia and other local institutions.
+Artefacts in the on-site museum were catalogued and donated to the State Library of South Australia and other local institutions.

+The South Australian Government purchased the 8.4 ha Thebarton site from Lion Nathan for $61.5 million in 2023, intending to develop it with over 1,000 homes, of which 20% would be economical residential.
+The site is within 2 km of the CBD, and is well serviced by trams.

 The West End Brewery chimney tower has been heritage-listed and will be preserved when the site is redeveloped.